brunohjs/rasa-model-report/CONTRIBUTING.md

 # Contributing Guide
 Contributing to `rasa-model-report` is fairly easy.
 This document shows you how to get the project, run all provided tests and generate a production-ready build.

-It also covers provided grunt tasks that help you develop with `rasa-model-report`.

 ## 📦 Installation
 For development, it's suggested to create an environment using the [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation).
 To create new environment, use the command: